+The Armstrong County Memorial Hospital employee health nurse is a certified occupational health nurse.
+This nurse is responsible for the health and safety of the students.
 The employee health nurse of ACMH will administer the immunizations to the students who are found to be non immune through screenings prior to the onset of education.
 These are provided free of charge to the students along with the annual influenza vaccination.
 The employee health nurse will also provide the annual fitting of the N95 mask.